akaymaram/hadith_analysis/README.md

 2. Fix the manabe_generator.py to include all sources not just the first 25 elements in the manabeh list
 3. Expand the ETL of manabeh data to include all books with under 100 entries
 4. Check the references and cited by in Multi-IsnadSet MIS for Sahih Muslim Hadith with chain of narrators, based on multiple ISNAD paper in https://doi.org/10.1016/j.dib.2024.110439
+5. Find a solution to generate more than 25 manabeh using manabeh_generator.py

 reading backlog:
 stats.meta.stackexchange.com/questions/2010/markdown-link-not-being-rendered-as-a-hyperlink